 2015 - The Christensen Family YMCA Camp and the Hazel R. Keene Lodge are completed and open to the community.
 The lodge provides the Fremont community a premier facility for hosting meetings and events, as well as summer camp!
 The 50 acre lake provides the opportunity for kids to interact with nature, swim, fish, and boat.

 2018 - The Dillon Family Aquatic Center opened at the Fremont Family YMCA in February of 2018.
 This new, 30,000 square-foot facility houses one body of water with six 50-meter lanes running east and west, and 12, 25-yard lanes that will accommodate competitive and recreational swimmers at the same time.
 In addition, there’s seating for upward of 400 people, two locker rooms, a hot tub, steam room, family changing rooms, a splash pad and a diving well.

 2019 - The Fremont Family YMCA converts the former instructional pool into a new indoor field turf room.
 The former lap pool is converted to additional Wellness Center space.
 Included in the expansion will be additional free weight area, Queenax group functional and suspended body weight training system, TRX Suspension Training equipment, dead lifting platforms, squat racks, tire flip, kettle bells, and small group training classes and opportunities.
-When completed, the Wellness Center will be over 15,000 square feet!
+With this expansion, the Wellness Center is over 15,000 square feet!